 Experiencing difficulty with hearing soft or high-pitched sounds is the first sign of damaged stereocilia - the fragile hair cells that transmit sound waves to electrical signals in the ear.

 Soft sounds are conversations that take place over the phone or background noises in busy settings like a restaurant.
 Examples of high-pitched sounds include children’s voices and some women’s voices.
 Tinnitus is also a sign of possible hearing loss.

 4 Myths about Hearing Aids that Stop Some from Using Them

 There are no drawbacks to wearing hearing aids if you experience difficulty with hearing.
 They are beneficial to most individuals who use them.
 Being able to engage with friends, family members, colleagues, and other acquaintances can make a huge difference in a person’s life.
 It just takes time and patience.

-People of all ages have some range of hearing loss, but few people use them.
+People of all ages can have some range of hearing loss, but few people use hearing aids.
 Different factors such as affordability, flat-out denial of having hearing problems, the stigma that some people still associate with wearing hearing aids, or any other personal reason, may prevent people who need hearing aids from getting them.